-Study of writing (and other texts) produced by women of various cultural, ethnic, or national backgrounds from a variety of time periods.
-May be repeated for credit.
+Study of the language, imagery, themes, and genres in 20th century literature by women of various cultural, ethnic, and national backgrounds.
 Prereq: ENGL 120.

 ENGL 333.
 Fantasy and Science Fiction.
 3 Credits.

 Study of social and psychological implications of fantasy literature and works of fiction concerned with the impact of science and technology on the human imagination.
 Prereq: ENGL 120.